-To participate in the Annual Meeting, visit www.meetingcenter.io/247518216 and enter the 15-digit control number included on your Notice of Internet Availability of Proxy Materials, on your proxy card or on the instructions that accompanied your proxy materials, and the password LCUT2020.
-If you hold your shares in "street name," please contact the broker, bank, or other financial institution that holds your shares to receive proof of your beneficial ownership and submit such proof, along with your name and email information, to Computershare in advance of the Annual Meeting no later than 5:00 pm Eastern Time on June 15, 2020.
+To participate in the Annual Meeting, visit www.meetnow.global/MC25T7Q and enter the 15-digit control number included on your Notice of Internet Availability of Proxy Materials, on your proxy card or on the instructions that accompanied your proxy materials.
+If you hold your shares in "street name,"

+please contact the broker, bank, or other nominee that holds your shares to receive proof of your beneficial ownership and submit such proof, along with your name and email information, to Computershare in advance of the Annual Meeting no later than 5:00 p.m.
+Eastern Time on June 13, 2022.
 Requests for registration must be labeled as "Legal Proxy," and may be submitted (i) via email to legalproxy@computershare.com by forwarding the email from your broker regarding your beneficial ownership or sending an image of your legal proxy, or (ii) sending proof of your beneficial ownership via mail to: Computershare, Lifetime Brands, Inc. Legal Proxy, P.O.
 Box 43001, Providence, Rhode Island 02940-3001.
-Upon receipt of such proof of beneficial ownership, Computershare will then register you for attendance at the virtual meeting and provide you with an email confirming your registration.
-The meeting will begin promptly at 10:30 a.m.
-(Eastern Time) on June 25, 2020.
-Participants should also give themselves plenty of time to log in and ensure that they can hear streaming audio prior to the start of the meeting.
+Upon receipt of such proof of beneficial ownership, Computershare will then register you for virtual attendance at the Annual Meeting and provide you with an email confirming your registration.

+The Annual Meeting will begin promptly at 10:30 a.m.
+Eastern Time on June 23, 2022.
+Participants should also give themselves plenty of time to log in and ensure that they can hear streaming audio prior to the start of the Annual Meeting.
+Help and technical support for accessing and participating in the virtual meeting will be available by following the instructions on the virtual meeting website.